usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

-- _Sunshine and Balance Beams_, by Pile
 - _God Does Like Ugly_, by JID
+- _Carry Me Along, Blind Dog_, by page girl
 - _Cleaning Out The Empty Administration Building_, by R.J.F.
+- _Sunshine and Balance Beams_, by Pile
 - _Alfredo 2_, by Freddie Gibbs, The Alchemist
 - _GNX_, by Kendrick Lamar